History of Indiana: Early civilizations

 Following the end of the last glacial period, about twenty thousand years ago, Indiana's topography was dominated by spruce and pine forests and was home to mastodon, caribou, and saber-toothed cats.
 While northern Indiana had been covered by glaciers, southern Indiana remained unaltered by the ice's advance, leaving plants and animals that could sustain human communities.
 Indiana's earliest known inhabitants were Paleo-Indians.
 Evidence exists that humans were in Indiana as early as the Archaic stage (8000–6000 BC).
 Hunting camps of the nomadic Clovis culture have been found in Indiana.
 Carbon dating of artifacts found in the Wyandotte Caves of southern Indiana shows humans mined flint there as early 2000 BC.
-These nomads ate quantities of freshwater mussels from local streams, as shown by their shell mounds found throughout southern Indiana.
+They ate quantities of freshwater mussels from local streams, as shown by their shell mounds found throughout southern Indiana.

 The Early Woodland period in Indiana came between 1000 BC and 200 AD and produced the Adena culture.
-It domesticated wild squash and made pottery, which were large cultural advances over the Clovis culture.
-The natives built burial mounds; one of this type has been dated as the oldest earthwork in Anderson's Mounds State Park.
+It shows evidence of domestication of wild squash and pottery production.
+They also built burial mounds; one of which has been dated as the oldest earthwork in Anderson's Mounds State Park.

-Natives in the Middle Woodland period developed the Hopewell culture and may have been in Indiana as early as 200 BC.
-The Hopewells were the first culture to create permanent settlements in Indiana.
-About 1 AD, the Hopewells mastered agriculture and grew crops of sunflowers and squash.
-Around 200 AD, the Hopewells began to construct mounds used for ceremonies and burials.
-The Hopewells in Indiana were connected by trade to other native tribes as far away as Central America.
-For unknown reasons, the Hopewell culture went into decline around 400 and completely disappeared by 500.
+In the Middle Woodland period we see artifacts linked to the Hopewell interaction sphere in Indiana as early as 200 BC.
+This is the first culture to show evidence of permanent settlements in Indiana.
+About 1 AD, we see evidence of sunflowers and squash cultivation.
+Around 200 AD, we see the construction mounds used for ceremonies and burials.
+We see evidnece of trade with other native regions as far away as Central America.
+For unknown reasons, the Hopewell sphere went into decline around 400 and was later supplanted.

 The Late Woodland era is generally considered to have begun about 600 AD and lasted until the arrival of Europeans in Indiana.
 It was a period of rapid cultural change.
-One of the new developments—which has yet to be explained—was the introduction of masonry, shown by the construction of large, stone forts, many of which overlook the Ohio River.
-Romantic legend attributed the forts to Welsh Indians, who supposedly arrived centuries before Christopher Columbus reached the Caribbean; however, archaeologists and other scholars have found no evidence for that theory and believe that the cultural development was engendered by the Mississippian culture.
+One of the new developments was the introduction of masonry, shown by the construction of large, stone forts, many of which overlook the Ohio River.
+Romantic legend attributed the forts to Welsh Indians, who supposedly arrived centuries before Christopher Columbus reached the Caribbean; however, archaeologists and other scholars have found no evidence for that theory and demonstrate that the cultural development was made by the Mississippian culture.